open-build/BabbleBeaver/README.md

 ## Community Guidelines

 BabbleBeaver is committed to fostering an inclusive and safe community.
 Please read our [Community Guidelines](/docs/COMMUNITY_GUIDELINES.md) to understand our values and expectations.

+# Product Vision Statement:
+Our open-source project aims to create an accessible and robust conversational AI flexible software development platform.

+1. Select a Pre-trained Model
+Choose a pre-trained model from Hugging Face's Transformers library that suits your needs for a conversational chatbot.
+Models like GPT (including GPT-2, GPT-3 if you have access through OpenAI's API, or GPT-Neo/GPT-J for fully open-source alternatives) are good starting points for building conversational agents.

+2. Local Inference
+Perform all inferences locally (or on your private cloud) to keep the data isolated.
+This means running the model on your own hardware without sending data out to third-party AI providers.
+Hugging Face Transformers library allows you to easily download pre-trained models and use them locally.

+3. Fine-tuning (Optional)
+If the pre-trained model doesn't meet your specific needs or you want to adapt it to your domain-specific conversations, you can fine-tune the model on your dataset.
+This step requires:

+A custom dataset: Prepare a dataset representative of the conversations your chatbot will handle.
+Compute resources: Fine-tuning LLMs can be resource-intensive, depending on the model size and dataset.
+Keeping data isolated: Ensure your training process is conducted in a secure environment to maintain data privacy.

 ## License